-Fortunately efforts are being made to standardize interchange with stricter rules and the introduction of fee caps in various markets.
-Europe kicked this level of standardization off back in 2015, and Australia jumped on the bandwagon in 2017.
+Fortunately efforts are being made to standardise interchange with stricter rules and the introduction of fee caps in various markets.
+Europe kicked this level of standardisation off back in 2015, and Australia jumped on the bandwagon in 2017.

 There are other factors that impact how much interchange you pay.

 Just like mobile roaming fees, transactions are generally cheaper if processed locally.
-So it’s better to use a local acquiring connection if you can to benefit from local regulations and incentivized rates.
+So it’s better to use a local acquiring connection if you can to benefit from local regulations and incentivised rates.